 So we’re not encouraging a culture of deliberately seeking out rules to break.
 Rather, the encouragement is for you to only stretch the boundaries a bit or see how far you can get with bending the rules if the end justifies the means.

-Many of rules written around workplace conduct are deeply rooted in both safety and professionalism.
+Many of the rules written around workplace conduct are deeply rooted in both safety and professionalism.
 Wearing a work id at all times during working hours, for example, displays professionalism and their specific identity within the organization.
-But if we’re honest about it the safety consideration came after the professionalism cues.
-After all, there first has to be a business that generates revenue in order for there to be a subsequent workplace in which considerations of safety can be introduced, which of course is not to say that profits are prioritised at the expense of everything else, including employee safety.
+But if we’re honest about it, the safety consideration came after the professionalism cues.
+After all, there first has to be a business that generates revenue in order for there to be a subsequent workplace, in which considerations of safety can be introduced.
+That is not to say profits are prioritised at the expense of everything else, including employee safety.
 One cannot jeopardise the safety of employees at any cost.
 Employers need to be more considerate about the wellbeing of employees, and therefore, should perhaps consider an onsite clinic that can provide medical and health services related to primary care, general first aid, speciality care, and occupational health.

 So the rules which are made to be followed in the workplace are basically just guidelines which give all the personnel forming part of an enterprising organisation a framework from which to act professionally in providing the goods or services the business is involved in.

 If a prospective client comes to visit your premises, for instance, and you’re involved with the manufacture of important components which are to be integrated into their business, do you think they’d trust you to be their supplier if you’re operating out of somebody’s fifth-floor apartment which has been converted into a studio?
 If you were an individual, independent contractor then all that would matter is that the output is professionally produced, but these types of things as appearance go a long way in easing the minds of the clients you work with.